ancuongnguyen07/AdvancedNetworking/environment.md

     sudo apt-get upgrade
     sudo apt install git python-is-python3 help2man pip net-tools sudo apt install telnet cgroup-tools cgroupfs-mount iputils-ping

-You should also set up ssh keys on your virtual machine, that are needed for git access.
-New keys can be generated using `ssh-keygen` command on command line terminal.
-You can use default options to questions `ssh-keygen` presents.
-Copy the public key (`$HOME/.ssh/id_rsa.pub`) to your GitHub settings: "Settings / SSH and GPG keys" from the top right corner in GitHub web interface, then press "New SSH key", and copy the public key to the correct text field.
-You can output the key on Linux terminal by typing `cat $HOME/.ssh/id_rsa.pub`.

 Clone Mininet from git repository.
 On this course we use our own fork that has a few additional scripts and modifications compared to the original parent